2015 American League Division Series: Game 1

 David Price took the mound in search of his first playoff win as a starter, and coming into the game he was 0–3 lifetime against the Texas Rangers in the postseason.
 Opposing him was Yovani Gallardo, who provided the Rangers with their only two victories against Toronto in the regular season, and had been one of the few starters in the majors who had been able to shut down the Blue Jays' bats.
 In the top of the third inning, Price hit leadoff hitter Rougned Odor with a pitch.
 One out later, Delino DeShields hit a single up the middle scoring Odor for the first run of the game.
 A few batters later, Adrián Beltré gave Texas a 2–0 lead with an RBI single.
-The Jays cut the lead in half in the fourth thanks to an infield single by Edwin Encarnación scoring Ben Revere.
+The Blue Jays cut the lead in half in the fourth thanks to an infield single by Edwin Encarnación scoring Ben Revere.
 After Price once again hit Odor in the top of the fifth inning, Robinson Chirinos hit a fly ball home run to give the Rangers a 4–1 lead.
-The Jays would claw back to within a run before Odor hit a line drive home run into the visitor's bullpen in right field, giving the Rangers breathing room and the eventual 5–3 win.
+The Blue Jays would claw back to within a run before Odor hit a line drive home run into the visitor's bullpen in right field, giving the Rangers breathing room and the eventual 5–3 win.
 The injury bug hit both clubs, as Beltre was forced to leave due to a nagging back injury and was replaced by Hanser Alberto.
 Josh Donaldson left in the fifth inning with a possible concussion, after being hit by the knee of Odor after a slide during an attempted double play, and José Bautista left in the top of the ninth due to a hamstring cramp.